devincornell/packagetemplate/README.md

 # packagetemplate
-Basic setup for creating a python package.
+Basic setup for creating a Python package.